Passport And Visa

 On 23 March 2013, the department implemented changes to the types of visas available to persons wishing to travel to Australia to attend, participate at, or compete in events being held in Australia.

-Click here for the new visa fact sheet, effective from 1 July 2013.
-This fact sheet includes information about the visa options available for those who are travelling to Australia as business visitors, including the new arrangements in place for online applications for the Visitor (Subclass 600) visa and the Temporary Work (Short Stay Activity) visa (subclass 400).
+The visa fact sheet includes information about the visa options available for those who are travelling to Australia as business visitors, including the new arrangements in place for online applications for the Visitor (Subclass 600) visa and the Temporary Work (Short Stay Activity) visa (subclass 400).
 For the purposes of attending this event, you may wish to consider applying for one of these visas, based on your role at the event.

 Please note that only certain passport holders are eligible to apply for these visas online.